TWGWprojects/wp_legal_pages/README.md

 any website (WordPress, WooCommerce, or static sites).
 That will need to added to themes js folder.
 <SITENAME> is universal for emails (info@sitename.com)

-Legal pages slugs:
+Legal pages slugs: privacy-policy, terms-of-service, terms-of-service, california-privacy-notice
-privacy-policy
-terms-of-service
-terms-of-service
-california-privacy-notice

 To use it, include the following HTML markup on your page: